daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 A schema is just a representation of your data in MongoDB.
 This is where you can enforce a certain field to be of particular type.
 A field can also be required, unique or contain only specified characters.

-While a schema is just an abstract representation of the data, a model on the other hand is a concrete object with methods to query, remove, update and save data from/to MongoDB.
+While a schema is just an abstract representation of the data, a model on the other hand is a more practical object with methods to query, remove, update and save data from/to MongoDB.
+Above, we create a `Character` model and immediately export it.

 <div class="admonition note">
   <div class="admonition-title">Note</div>